MattKevan/kevan.tv/_projects/attend.md

 - Print design
 - Branding

-roles:
-- Creative direction
-- Visual design
-- Copywriting

-tech:
-- Indesign
-- Photoshop
-- Illustrator

 weight: 1

 ---

-Between 2004 and 2011 I was creative manager at Attend, responsible for writing and designing the organisation's publications and websites.
-This included rebranding the organisation from the National Association of Hospital and Community Friends (NAHCF) to Attend.
+Between 2004 and 2011 I was creative manager at Attend, responsible for writing, editing and designing the organisation's publications, magazines and website.
+I was also responsible for implementing the organisation's rebrand from National Association of Hospital and Community Friends (NAHCF) to Attend.

+During this time I set up and ran a project that helped designers who had experienced traumatic brain injuries rehabilitate and return to work by providing design services to Attend's member charities.